Not Quite Calm After the Storm – How to Replace Your Lost or Destroyed Vital Documents

 4. Replace your Social Security card.
 You will need a government-issued photo ID.
 Getting a replacement card is free.

-6. Replace other important documents.
-Yourstate or local election office can tell you how to replace your voter registration card.
-Contact the U.S. Citizenship and Immigration Services to find out how to replace naturalization or citizenship documents.
-Learn how to replace other documents including Medicare and Medicaid cards and military and federal employee IDs.
+1. Replace other important documents.
+Your state or local election office can tell you how to replace your voter registration card.
+Contact U.S. Citizenship and Immigration Services to find out how to replace naturalization or citizenship documents.
+Learn how to replace other documents including Medicare and Medicaid cards, military id and federal employee IDs’

 Government agencies usually mail replacement vital documents.
 But if your home was destroyed in a disaster, you might not be able to get your mail.
 Contact your local post office and ask if you can pick up your mail there or request to have your mail forwarded to a temporary location.